A game-changer for pain relief

 Our multi-disciplinary, problem solving-focused vision: A school of translational medicine in Otolaryngology, Head and Neck Surgery

-The traditional definition of translation medicine focuses on translating medical advances from laboratory to bedside.
+The traditional definition of translation medicine focuses on translating medical advances from the laboratory to the bedside.
 However, at the Head and Neck Cancer Foundation, we have a different vision that begins by identifying a clinical need.

 Although Otolaryngology, Head and Neck Surgery is far from the glamour areas of science research, approximately every third visit to a General Practitioner is for an ENT-related issue.
 There is huge prevalence with massive community cost and treatments are often more profit-focused than problem-focused.